-Sensory-friendly classrooms can improve learning outcomes for ALL children, not just those with additional sensory needs.
-By making some minor adjustments to sensory triggers which are present in most classroom settings, you can make a considerable impact to the school experience for your students.
-In turn, making your classroom a more supportive, compassionate, and inclusive environment to learn.
+Sensory-inclusive classrooms have the potential to significantly improve learning outcomes for ALL children, not just those with additional sensory needs.
+By making minor adjustments to the sensory triggers present in most classroom settings, educators can create a more supportive, compassionate, and inclusive learning environment for their students.

-So now we know every child needs something different to support their sensory needs, what do we do?
-One word - Collaborate!
-Collaborate with children, family members, teachers, occupational therapists, counsellors, social workers, and psychologists to learn about successful strategies they may be using at home, in the clinic, or in other environments.
+To create a more sensory-friendly classroom, collaboration is key.
+Educators should work with students, family members, teachers, occupational therapists, counsellors, social workers, and psychologists to identify successful strategies they may be using at home, in the clinic, or in other environments.

-Let’s take a look at 6 concepts you might want to consider when creating a more sensory friendly classroom:
+Here are six concepts to consider when creating a more sensory-friendly classroom:

-Many children have difficulty learning while they are sitting still and providing alternative seating options gives them the chance to bounce and fidget as needed while still being able to absorb the lesson.
-Think about having alternative seating available such as bouncy balls, rocking chairs, tactile cushions, wriggle stools or bean bag chairs.
+Seating: Provide alternative seating options that allow children to bounce and fidget as needed while still being able to absorb the lesson.
+Consider bouncy balls, rocking chairs, tactile cushions, wriggle stools, or bean bag chairs.

 - Creating a sensory box filled with fidgets and calm down toys.
 These could include; stress balls, fidgets, slime, putty or foam, sensory bottles, “pop its” and puzzle balls.

 - Chewing tools and “Chewelry” (For information on choosing the right chew tools, see our Blog Post on this topic).